SE750-Group14-GirlGang/roadtrip-planner/README.md

 # To Test the Application

-## Test the Frontend
+## Test the Frontend Using Cypress

-Cypress is used for frontend testing.
+Cypress is used for frontend integration testing.
 The frontend must be running for these tests to work.
 The backend does not need to be running.

 -   Follow the instructions above to run the `frontend`
 -   Open a terminal and navigate to the `frontend` folder
 -   Run `npm run cypress:open` to open the Cypress application
 -   Click on whichever test you would like to run, or click the 'Run x integration specs' at the top of the list to run all tests

+## Test the Frontend Using Jest

+Jest is used for frontend unit testing.

+-   Open a terminal and navigate to the `frontend` folder
+-   Run `npm install`
+-   Run `npm test`

 ## Test the Backend

-Jest, Express, and MongoMemoryServer are used for backend testing.
+Jest, Express, MongoMemoryServer, and Babel Rewire are used for backend integration and unit testing.
 Backend dependencies must be installed.
 The backend and frontend must **not** be running for these tests to work (port usage will conflict)

 -   Open a terminal and navigate to the `backend` folder
 -   Run `npm install`